-With online, evening and accelerated courses, Centenary students have the flexibility to build their studies around their lives.
+With traditional, online, evening and accelerated courses, Centenary students have the flexibility to build their studies around their lives.
 Our diverse student body thrives in a demanding, yet collaborative learning environment.
-With a 12 to 1 student-to-faculty ratio, our professors know their students.
-They provide the individualized attention needed to ensure success — from academic support to career development, including internships with some of New Jersey’s top employers.
+With a 13 to 1 student-to-faculty ratio, our professors, staff, and administrators know their students.
+They provide the individualized attention needed to ensure success — from emotional well-being to academic support to career development, including internships with some of New Jersey’s top employers.

 We Value Service